YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Default Environment
 +++++++++++++++++++

-As YottaDB needs several environment variables to be set correctly, the ``ydb_env_set`` script creates a working if one does not exist (defaulting to ``$HOME/.yottadb`` unless the environment variable ``ydb_dir`` points to another location) with sets up a default directory structure under it, with reasonable values for environment variables.
-You can use ``pkg-config`` to source ``ydb_env_set`` from the currently installed YottaDB release, that sets up reasonable defaults and allows you to start using YottaDB immediately.
+As YottaDB needs a working environment and several environment variables to be set correctly, the ``ydb_env_set`` script creates a working environment if one does not exist (defaulting to ``$HOME/.yottadb`` unless the environment variable ``ydb_dir`` points to another location), and sets up a default directory structure under it, with reasonable values for environment variables.
+You can use ``pkg-config`` to source ``ydb_env_set`` from the currently installed YottaDB release to start using YottaDB immediately.
 You can query YottaDB to identify the release, e.g.,

 ::